puko313/puko313/README.md

 ## 🚀 About Me

-🎓 I am a **Senior Full Stack Web Developer**
+🎓 I am a **Senior Full Stack Web Developer** <br>
-I have a bachelor's degree in **Computer Science and Technology**.
+I have a bachelor's degree in **Computer Science and Technology**.<br>
-With a proven track record of creative problem-solving, unseen productivity, and mentorship, I excel in delivering solid solutions within tight timelines.
+With a proven track record of creative problem-solving, unseen productivity, and mentorship, I excel in delivering solid solutions within tight timelines. <br>
-Whether it's a straightforward project or a complex challenge, you can count on me to quickly pick up and learn new skills, even when there isn't a clear solution in sight.
+Whether it's a straightforward project or a complex challenge, you can count on me to quickly pick up and learn new skills, even when there isn't a clear solution in sight.<br>

-👍 Client satisfaction is my top priority, and I consider a project successful only when my clients are fully content with the outcome.
+👍 Client satisfaction is my top priority, and I consider a project successful only when my clients are fully content with the outcome. <br>
-I place great emphasis on clear and consistent communication, ensuring that my clients and I are always on the same page.
+I place great emphasis on clear and consistent communication, ensuring that my clients and I are always on the same page. <br>
-I believe in providing quality services to quality clients, recognizing the value of fair compensation for excellent work.
+I believe in providing quality services to quality clients, recognizing the value of fair compensation for excellent work.<br>

 <br>